lexman/tuttle/doc/reference/reference.md

 ### Future plans
-The official list of requested processors is available as [github issues](http://github.com/TODO) NB : A lot of other magic transfer processor, like download and csv2sqlite are planned for the future
+The official list of requested processors is available as [github issues](http://github.com/TODO)

+NB : A lot of other magic transfer processor, like download and csv2sqlite are planned for the future

+Writing your own processor is easy if you know the python language.
+So consider contributing...
+Pull requests are welcome !